awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-create-domain.md

   ```

 **Note**
-New domains take roughly ten minutes to initialize\.
+New domains take about ten minutes to initialize\.
 After your domain is initialized, you can upload data and make changes to the domain\.

 Use the following command to query the status of the new domain: